 How to compete for human resources (HR) talent in 2026

 Find out more HR teams are taking on a more significant role in helping organizations hire, develop and support their people.
-That expanded responsibility is raising the bar for HR talent in 2026—and increasing competition for highly skilled HR professionals.
+That expanded responsibility is raising the bar for HR talent in 2026 and increasing competition for highly skilled HR professionals.
 Clearly communicating to candidates which capabilities matter most and how a role can advance the organization’s strategic priorities can help employers secure that talent.
-Work flexibility, offered as part of a compelling total compensation package, can also help employers compete effectively for HR professionals in the year ahead.
-Robert Half’s research shows only 18% of HR roles are advertised as hybrid, giving employers a clear opportunity to differentiate by offering flexibility that supports productivity and work-life balance.
 Engaging specialized recruiters can also provide an edge.
-Higher application volume, uneven quality of candidates’ skills and experience, and the rise of AI-generated resumes are making it harder for leaders to assess potential hires quickly and confidently.
-As a result, many employers are seeking additional support.
-Sixty percent of HR leaders say the AI factor alone has made them more likely to turn to a staffing or consulting firm to help validate skills and accelerate hiring decisions.
-That support is delivering results.
-A majority (88%) of HR leaders surveyed for our Demand for Skilled Talent report say staffing firms have been effective at helping them address AI-related hiring challenges.
-For hiring managers facing tight timelines and persistent talent shortages, specialized recruiters can also help surface qualified candidates faster and provide access to flexible talent options, including permanent, contract and interim professionals.
-Robert Half can help you secure the skilled HR talent your business needs to succeed in 2026.
+65% of employers say AI-generated applications are complicating their hiring process, making it harder to identify authentic resumes and verify real skills.
+Those challenges, combined with higher application volumes and uneven candidate quality, are why 67% of employers say they're more likely to turn to a staffing or consulting firm for support.
+That support is delivering strong results.
+A strong majority (88%) of HR leaders surveyed for our Demand for Skilled Talent report say staffing firms have been effective at helping them address AI-related hiring challenges.
+For hiring managers facing tight timelines and persistent talent shortages, specialized recruiters can also help surface skilled candidates faster and provide access to flexible talent options, including permanent and contract professionals.

 About the Demand for Skilled Talent report